anedward01/hashgenerator/README.md

 function is called forth for file hashes.
 The
 "s" function is called forth for string hashes.

+# Potential Changes
+- Add a progress update (This is very hard to do at the moment)
+- Add an option to save a hash into a file (This can be done within the next two weeks)
+- Restructure functions to only return hash value and not print out the result.
+This will allow for the potential gui update to work properly.

 # OLD VERSION

 Can be found at www.github.com/anguianoewi/hashgeneratorOld